M66B/FairEmail/docs/FAQ-es-rES.md

 FairEmail fetches a message in two steps:

-1. Fetch message headers
+1. Obtiene encabezados del mensaje
-1. Fetch message text and attachments
+1. Obtiene texto del mensaje y archivos adjuntos

 Directly after the first step new messages will be notified.
 However, only until after the second step the message text will be available.
 FairEmail updates exiting notifications with a preview of the message text, but unfortunately wearable notifications cannot be updated.